State's new coronavirus deaths spike to 202, highest in 13 days; cases up 2,590

 Four other juveniles are among the 31 deaths in the 15-24 class, including a 16-year-old girl in Miami-Dade, a 16-year-old girl in Lee, a 17-year-old boy in Pasco and a 17-year-old boy in Manatee.
 This class didn't have any additions.

-Eighty-nine people from 25 to 34 also have died from the virus, which went down by 1.
+Ninety people from 25 to 34 also have died from the virus, which went up by 1.

 Ninety-three percent of the fatalities are 55 and older and 61 percent are 75 and older.
 A smaller percentage of older people have tested positive – 28 percent age 55 and older and 7 percent 75 and older.